canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 ## Conclusion

-_Voilà!_ You know how to use Insight.Database to retrieve results and execute actions with store procedures using `Query` and `Execute` methods.
+Voilà!
+You know how to use Insight.Database to retrieve results and execute actions with store procedures using `Query` and `Execute` methods.
 If you stick to naming conventions, you won't need any mapping code.
-Insight.Database helped you to keep your data access to a few lines of code.
+Insight.Database helps you to keep your data access to a few lines of code.

 > _Your mission, Jim, should you decide to accept it, is to change the `Update` and `Delete` methods to comple all CRUD operations.
 This post will self-destruct in five seconds.
 Good luck, Jim._